shmid85/cromag-server/README.md

 🛩 cromag-server is a server for cromag ui chat(a pet project)

-# Start a development mode
+# Start a development mode (linux and mac)
 npm run start-dev

-# Start a production mode
+# Start a production mode (linux and mac)
 npm run start

+# Start a development mode (windows)
+npm run start-win

+# Start a production mode (windows)
+npm run start-dev-win

-The server REST listens 5000 port,  web soket listens 8080 port
+The server REST listens on 5000 port if environment variable PORT was not set.
+The web socket server listens on 8080 port if environment variable WSS_PORT was not set.